Program Description

 Program Fee

-The cost of the 2024 program is $9,000, plus a $250 University Study Abroad Administration Fee.
+The cost for the 2026 Summer Study Abroad Program is $9,500, plus a $200 University Study Abroad Administration Fee.

 The program fee includes the cost of 6 Notre Dame credits; accommodations/housing; program academic outings and field trips; transport to and from airport; on-site program support from Notre Dame faculty; and international health and emergency evacuation insurance.